rdkcentral/rdkservices/RdkServicesTest/README.md

 ./Scripts/run.sh
 ```

-This runs all tests, generates valgrind report valgrind_log, and coverage info.
+This runs all tests, generates Valgrind report valgrind_log, and coverage info.

-Make sure you have package valgrind.
+Make sure you have package _valgrind_.

 ## Coverage ##